Skip to content

 Growth at Codecademy, $10M → $50M ARR

-Growth ceiling calculator showing how reducing churn dramatically raises your subscriber cap
+Growth ceiling calculator showing how reducing churn dramatically raises your maximum ARR

 This applies to SaaS companies, newsletters, membership sites, consumer apps — anything with recurring revenue.
 If you acquire customers and lose customers, you have a growth ceiling.
-The only question is whether you know what yours is.
+The only question is whether you know yours.

 What Is a Growth Ceiling?